Julian Tudor-Hart: Career

-In 1961, he moved to Glyncorrwg in Wales.
+In 1961, Hart moved to Glyncorrwg in Wales.
 There, he worked for 30 years as a general practitioner.
 One of his partners was Brian Gibbons, later minister for health in Wales.
 Hart became involved in epidemiological research, with Richard Doll and Archie Cochrane.
 He was a passionate advocate of the National Health Service and of socialism.
 He was President of the Socialist Health Association.

 He was a Fellow of the Royal College of General Practitioners (RCGP) and the Royal College of Physicians (RCP).

 In 2006, he was awarded the inaugural Discovery Prize by the RCGP as "a general practitioner who has captured the imagination of generations of GPs with his groundbreaking research".
 His practice in Glyncorrwg, Wales, was the first in the UK to be recognised as a research practice, piloting many Medical Research Council studies.
 He was also the first doctor to routinely measure every patient's blood pressure and as a result was able to reduce premature mortality in high risk patients at his practice by 30%.
 Graham Watt, professor of general practice at the University of Glasgow, nominated Tudor Hart for the award.
 Watt said: "His ideas and example pervade modern general practice and remain at the cutting edge of thinking and practice concerning health improvement in primary care.
 His work on hypertension showed how high quality records, teamwork and audit are the keys to health improvement.
 His life-long commitment to the daily tasks of general practice has always given his work and views a salience and credibility with fellow general practitioners.
 Julian Tudor Hart has been and will remain an inspiration to health practitioners and the communities they serve."

 Hart died on 1 July 2018 at the age of 91 years.